 Under the management agreement that we will enter into with Navios ShipManagement in connection with the closing of this offering, Navios ShipManagement will bear all of our vessel operating expenses in exchange for the payment of fees as described below.
 Under this agreement, Navios ShipManagement will be responsible for commercial, technical, health and safety and other management services related to the vessels' operation, including chartering, technical support and maintenance, insurance and costs associated with special surveys and related drydockings.
-The initial term of the management a fixed daily fee of \$4,000 per owned Panamax vessel and \$5,000 per owned Capesize vessel for the first two years of the term of that agreement.
+The initial term of the management agreement will be five years from the closing of this offering, and we will pay Navios ShipManagement a fixed daily fee of \$4,000 per owned Panamax vessel and \$5,000 per owned Capesize vessel for the first two years of the term of that agreement.
 This fixed daily fee will cover all of our vessel operating expenses, other than certain extraordinary costs.
 Extraordinary costs and expenses include fees and costs resulting from: